Pennsylvania Department of Health

 Name: MEADOWS II - Component: 02 - Tag: 0918

-Based on document review, observation and interview, it was determined the facility failed to maintain and install emergency generator components, affecting the entire facility.
+Based on document review and interview, it was determined the facility failed to maintain and inspect the emergency generator, affecting the entire facility.

 Findings include: